In this article, I am focusing on approaches used to overcome the language barrier, will see some example of well-known applications.

 E commerce apps are adding Indian language to attract users, its way to overcome language barriers.
 Communicating with customers in local language has its own good experience.

-Instagram also adding a new feature to help its global audience communicate with one another, with the help of a translation tool.
+This mobile app adding a new feature to help its global audience communicate with one another, with the help of a translation tool.

 A ‘See Translation’ button will appear on posts, which will transform a bio, caption or comment into your preferred language.